Where We Work

 For more information, watch our Response Update Video or view our latest Situation Reports, found below.

-International Medical Corps has worked in Sudan since 2004, offering healthcare, mental health and psychosocial support (MHPSS), nutrition, and water, sanitation and hygiene (WASH) programs, often integrating them with existing services in the country to achieve more effective outcomes.
-Once the largest and most geographically diverse nation in Africa, Sudan split into two separate countries in July 2011, after the people of what is now South Sudan voted for independence.,
+International Medical Corps has worked in Sudan since 2004.
+We offer gender-based violence (GBV), healthcare, mental health and psychosocial support (MHPSS), nutrition, and water, sanitation and hygiene (WASH) programs, often integrating them with existing services in the country to achieve more effective outcomes.

 Today, Sudan is experiencing significant turmoil and conflict.
 The fighting between the Sudanese Armed Forces and paramilitary groups has led to a significant number of casualties and has disrupted the lives of millions.
 Humanitarian needs in Sudan have reached record highs, with about half of the population—24.8 million people—requiring humanitarian assistance.
 Millions remain in displacement camps, relying almost entirely on humanitarian aid for essential services, while funding constraints continue to affect the ongoing humanitarian response.